Artistic director of Yidstock 2022: The Festival of New Yiddish Music

-Listen to our podcast with author Seth Rogovoy here.
+Listen to our podcast with author and Yidstock artistic director Seth Rogovoy here.

 You can hear it in the hottest clubs in New York, the hippest rooms in New Orleans, Chicago, and San Francisco, and in top concert halls around the world.
 It's a joyous sound that echoes the past.
 It's Old World meets New World.
 It's secular and sacred.
 It's traditional and experimental.
 It's played by classical violinist Itzhak Perlman (his all-klezmer album in his all-time best-seller!), the hypno-pop band Yo La Tengo, and avant-gardist John Zorn.
 It made the late great Benny Goodman's clarinet wail.
 It's klezmer and it's hot!